St. Peter’s Basilica

 Pilgrims find in St. Peter’s Basilica two focal points: the Altar of the Confessio (main altar), built over the tomb of the apostle, and the Altar of the Chair, which dominates the apse.
 Both are the work of Gian Lorenzo Bernini (1598-1680), whose work here put the definitive stamp on the Baroque period.
 If architecture is music frozen in stone, then the Vatican Basilica is a great hymn of thanksgiving to God for the life of St. Peter the Apostle and the gift of his continuing ministry in the Church.

 Experts consider the Altar of the Chair a work of both architecture and sculpture.
 The dimensions alone are a testament to Bernini’s surpassing genius: the Chair itself is over 20 ft. tall, the figures of the bishops stand between 13 and 16 ft., and the whole work weighs over 150,000 lbs.
 It is a massive project which took nine years to complete (1657-1666).
-Yet the scale gives rise to an even loftier purpose, namely, the symbolic representation of the ministry of St. Peter in the Church, handed on through the generations in an unbroken line from the Galilean fisherman to the German Theologian, Teacher, Pontiff, Pope Benedict XVI, the 265th Successor of St. Peter.
+Yet the scale gives rise to an even loftier purpose, namely, the symbolic representation of the ministry of St. Peter in the Church, handed on through the generations in an unbroken line of Papal Succession.

 The center of the work is the “Chair of St. Peter,” referred to in Latin as a cathedra, “chair,” from which derives the English word “cathedral.”
 This bronze sculpture is actually a very large reliquary, housing the remains of a wooden chair held by tradition to have been used by St. Peter himself when he lived in Rome.
 The cathedral chair of a bishop is the symbol of his authority to govern and teach the Lord’s flock, since preaching while seated was a sign of authority in Jesus’ time (cf. Mt 5:1).
 Because of this, the cathedra of St. Peter represents the ministry of the Bishop of Rome as the authoritative foundation of the universal Church, a foundation willed by the Lord Himself (Mt 16:18) and sustained by His own prayer.